Alaskan Independence Party

-The Alaskan Independence Party (AIP) is an Alaskan nationalist political party in the United States that advocates for an in-state referendum which would include the option of Alaska becoming an independent country.
-The party also supports gun rights, direct democracy, privatization, abolishing federal land ownership, and limited government.
+The Alaskan Independence Party (AIP or AKIP) was an Alaskan nationalist political party in the United States that advocated for an in-state referendum which would include the option of Alaska becoming an independent country.
+The party embraced a right wing libertarian ideology that supported gun rights, direct democracy, privatization, homeschooling, abolishing federal land ownership, and limited government.

 Wally Hickel was elected as the Governor of Alaska in 1990 under the Independence Party, making it one of the few third parties to have controlled a governor's seat; however, Hickel transferred to the Republican Party before the 1994 election.

+On December 7, 2025, the AIP's board voted to dissolve the party.
+In response, former party chair Bob Bird formed a successor party called Alaskan Party.

 History

 Founding and early history

-In early 1973, Vogler founded Alaskans for Independence (AFI), originally to label a petition drive.
+In early 1973, Joe Vogler founded Alaskans for Independence (AFI), originally to label a petition drive.
 Vogler wrote to local Alaskan newspapers and argued against the Alaskan statehood vote.
 In 1973, Vogler began circulating a petition seeking support for secession of Alaska from the United States.
 The Alaska magazine published a piece at that time in which Vogler claimed to have gathered 25,000 signatures in three weeks.

 In 1978, Vogler merged the AFI into the Alaskan Independence Party (AIP), a political party.

 During the first decade of its existence, the Party was used exclusively by Vogler for his first two campaigns for governor and campaign for lieutenant governor.
 Vogler would serve as the AIP's standard-bearer for most of the party's first two decades.
-The party has maintained its recognized status since, first by maintaining thresholds in gubernatorial elections, then through same with voter registration.
+The party maintained its recognized status afterward, first by maintaining thresholds in gubernatorial elections, then through same with voter registration.

-Vogler, who founded the AIP, described himself as a "separatist", but the AIP's platform does not explicitly call for secession.
-Referring to Alaska's 1959 admission to the union, the AIP's charter states that "The Alaskan Independence Party's goal is the vote we were entitled to in 1958, one choice from among the following four choices:
+Vogler described himself as a "separatist", but the AIP's platform did not explicitly call for secession.
+Referring to Alaska's 1959 admission to the union, the AIP's charter stated that "The Alaskan Independence Party's goal is the vote we were entitled to in 1958, one choice from among the following four choices: